Tax Implications of Hiring Contractors Abroad: What Every Business Needs to Know

 A global guide to contractor tax compliance, misclassification risks, and how RemotePass simplifies it all.

-Contractors aren't employees, and tax authorities treat them very differently.
-With contractors, those obligations shift.
-They’re usually responsible for filing and paying their own income taxes.
+Contractors aren't employees, and tax authorities treat them differently.
+In most markets, contractors are responsible for filing and paying their own income taxes.
+That doesn't make you compliance-free.

-• Maintain proper documentation to prove the worker isn’t an employee.
+• Maintain documentation proving the worker is genuinely independent

-Miss any of these steps, and you could face risks such as:
+Miss any of these and you're exposed to:

-• Misclassification penalties when authorities decide a contractor should’ve been an employee.
+• Misclassification penalties when authorities decide the contractor should've been an employee

 United States

-• Withholding: Generally, no withholding if the contractor gives you Form W‑8BEN (individuals) or W‑8BEN‑E (entities).
+• Withholding: Generally no withholding if the contractor provides Form W-8BEN (individuals) or W-8BEN-E (entities).
 No form?
 Default is 30% withholding.

-• Tax treaties: A W‑8BEN also tells you if a tax treaty applies, reducing withholding to zero.
+• Tax treaties: A W-8BEN also indicates whether a tax treaty applies, potentially reducing withholding to zero.

-• U.S. Citizens Abroad: Living in Jakarta doesn’t exempt a U.S. citizen from IRS obligations.
+• US citizens abroad: Living overseas doesn't exempt a US citizen from IRS obligations.
 They remain within the tax net.

 United Kingdom

-• If the IR35 applies, you must deduct income tax and National Insurance as if the contractor were on payroll.
+• Where IR35 applies, you must deduct income tax and National Insurance as if the contractor were on payroll

 Canada

-• Have their work hours, methods, or location controlled by you
+• Have their working hours, methods, or location controlled by you

-• Use your equipment, tools, or workspace instead of their own
+• Use your equipment or workspace rather than their own

 • Bear no financial risk and have no opportunity for profit or loss